What is ocean acidification? How does it happen?

 What else is NOAA doing about ocean acidification?

 To forecast ocean and coastal conditions and understand implications all along the food chain, observations are essential.
 In the mid-2000s, ocean acidification nearly collapsed the $117 million West Coast shellfish industry.
 That’s when the NOAA Ocean Acidification Program and U.S. Integrated Observing System (IOOS) stepped in.
 Coastal partners used the fuller offshore picture provided by NOAA and real-time data from IOOS buoys to develop an early warning system.
 This warning system signals the approach of acidified seawater, enabling hatchery managers to schedule production when water quality is right or to modify seawater intake to mitigate the effects of acidified waters.
-In 2014, a NOAA-led study showed that acidified water was emerging off the coasts of Alaska’s already most vulnerable communities, allowing scientific insight to be factored into adaptation and mitigation strategies. [can we identify a link to this study?]
+In 2014, a NOAA-led study showed that acidified water was emerging off the coasts of Alaska’s already most vulnerable communities, allowing scientific insight to be factored into adaptation and mitigation strategies.
 In Maine, a broad coalition is considering monitoring local drivers such as industrial, agricultural, and urban runoff to understand how they might be contributing to the problem.

 NOAA’s mission is to understand changes in the world’s oceans, share that knowledge, and conserve coastal and marine ecosystems.
 Our Ocean Acidification Program plays an important role in promoting ocean acidification education, engaging in public outreach activities related to ocean acidification and its impacts, and working with ocean science partners and other agencies on ocean acidification activities.
 The program also provides grants for critical research projects that will explore the effects of ocean acidification on marine organisms, ecosystems, and economies.
 Learn more.